Marriage Is Hard Enough—Don’t Say “I Do” If He Says These 6 Things

-But that’s exactly what too many women do when they marry men who throw up red flags like confetti—and then call it love.
+But that’s exactly what too many women do when they marry men who wave warning signs like confetti—and then call it love.

 Love is not a fantasy.
 It’s not a highlight reel.
-And it sure as hell isn’t supposed to feel like you’re constantly begging someone to meet you halfway.
+And it definitely isn’t supposed to feel like you’re constantly pleading for someone to meet you halfway.

 Marriage is already hard work.
 Don’t make it harder by ignoring the six phrases that tell you exactly what kind of partner he’ll be—before he even says “I do.”